asllop/kstd/README.md

 # K-std

-Unikernel specifically designed to serve as a backend for Rust std.
-It's composed by two parts:
+Unikernel specifically designed to run rust applications on bare metal.
+It's composed of two parts:

 - The std library, that is essentially a stripped down version of the official rust std.
 - The K, that is the actual kernel that provides the low level funcions requiered by std.